 India's lower corporate tax rate will help its smartphone industry expand, fuel research and development (R&D) investment and attract higher-value component makers to the world's second-biggest smartphone market, four top industry executives said.

 India slashed its headline corporate tax rate to 22% from 30% on Friday in a surprise gambit aimed at wooing manufacturers and boosting investment in Asia's third-biggest economy, where unemployment has surged as growth sinks to six-year lows.

 The country is currently vying with rivals like Vietnam to attract global firms such as Apple and encourage contract manufacturers like Foxconn and Wistron to step up their presence.
 China's trade tussle with the United States, which is pushing smartphone makers to seek alternative markets, is giving that fight an additional edge.

 "This is a clear signal from the government to boost investors' confidence in India's economy," said Vikas Agarwal, India head of China's OnePlus, which makes its smartphones locally and rivals Apple for a share of India's premium device segment.

-"It will directly affect a company's profitability, help fuel consumption -- but more importantly it also reflects
+"It will directly affect a company's profitability, help fuel consumption -- but more importantly it also reflects India's ambitions."

 The trade war between Beijing and Washington has led to higher tariffs on goods worth tens of billions of dollars and disrupted global supply chains, pushing companies to look at newer markets to escape higher tariffs.

 And India has already begun stepping up efforts to attract investment, especially in labour-intensive electronics manufacturing.

 New Delhi last week scrapped a tax on imports of open cell TV panels, used to make television displays, in a move likely to boost television manufacturing in the country.
-Investing In India

 The arrival of global players has made India the world's No. 2 mobile phone maker and the smartphone industry is central to Prime Minister Narendra Modi's ambitious "Make in India" drive.

 That should help charm contract manufacturers that do not already have a presence in the South Asian country, such as Taiwan's Pegatron and other firms which make higher-end electronics components.

 But Indian smartphone maker Lava and China's Xiaomi said the cut would help them generate more employment and step up investments in local R&D.

 "We are hopeful that we will be able to bring more of our component suppliers to India and help boost the local manufacturing industry further," said a spokeswoman for Beijing-based Xiaomi, India's top smartphone player.

 It makes 99% percent of its devices locally through contract manufacturers and recently helped its supplier Holitech -- a maker of camera modules and other parts -- to set up a plant in northern India.

 While it is hard to calculate the benefits for individual companies, the lower tax rate will mean better profit margins for companies such as Apple and OnePlus which sell high-value phones, Rushabh Doshi of technology research firm Canalys said.

-cutives warn, however, that investors remain wary of India's policy flip-flops, red tape, poor logistics infrastructure and cumbersome land-acquisition procedures.
+Executives warn, however, that investors remain wary of India's policy flip-flops, red tape, poor logistics infrastructure and cumbersome land-acquisition procedures.

 "Right now is the window of opportunity for India to come up with as many incentives as possible to draw attention," Shih-Chung Liu, vice chairman of Taiwan's External Trade Development Council, told Reuters.